xavyaly/terraform-lab/challenges/4-terraform-officials/f-outputs/README.md

 ]
 ```

-# Create the output.tf files and execute the below commands
+# Create the output.tf file and execute the apply command again

 $ terraform apply --auto-approve